Skip to content

 Questions?
 Contact Will Mace

-Set up a meeting with the Department Administrative Manager in the Department Administrative Office (383 FASB) to met the administrative team and to learn about specific arrangements related to mail, supplies, first aid, etc. and to get a quick tour of the breakroom (301) and boardroom (303).
+Swing by the Department Administrative Office (383 FASB) to met the administrative team and to learn about specific arrangements related to mail, supplies, first aid, etc. and to get a quick tour of the breakroom (301) and boardroom (303).

 Reference materials: